-The Joint Lincolnton-Lincoln County Comprehensive Plan 2018-2022, were both adopted by resolution by the Lincoln County Board of Commissioners and the Lincolnton City Council.
-The joint partial comprehensive plan update takes place every five years as a review of the full comprehensive plan.
+The Joint Lincolnton-Lincoln County Comprehensive Plan 2018-2022, was adopted by resolution by the Lincoln County Board of Commissioners and the Lincolnton City Council.
+The joint comprehensive plan update takes place every five years.
 The planning process examines the current and future trends and assess the strengths and opportunities available to achieve their community vision.
 This document drives the decision making process for the County and the City of Lincolnton.
-The Comprehensive Plan also examines existing land use and projects future land use.
+Comprehensive Plan also examines existing land use and projects future land use.
 Land Use Maps can be found in Appendix B.